 Alteration or Deletion of Programming Service

-7. A licensee shall not alter the content or format of a programming service or delete a programming service in a licensed area in the course of its distribution except
+7 Subject to section 7.2, a licensee shall not alter the content or format of a programming service or delete a programming service in a licensed area in the course of its distribution except

 (c) for the purpose of deleting a programming service to comply with an order of a court prohibiting the distribution of the service to any part of the licensed area;

 (d) for the purpose of altering a programming service to insert a warning to the public announcing